deammion/Engr-Project/architecture_design/architecture-design.md

 * It is assumed that during the collection phase, the websites scanned (HTML being parsed) will be clean. <br>
 * It is assumed that if the scripts are hosted on a different domain, they have not been modified after the original application developer determined that they are safe to include in their application. <br>
-* It is assumed that users of this program will have access to either of the following browsers: Edge, Chrome or Firefox.<br>
+* It is assumed that users of this program will have access to either of the following browsers: Edge, Chrome, or Firefox.<br>
 * It is assumed that users have access to a technological device (i.e. computer, cellular phone, tablet).<br>
 * It is assumed that users have internet access to run this program.<br>
-* A dependency is that the browsers used must either be Edge, Chrome or Firefox to gain the full benefits of security from CSP being inforced client-side. <br>
+* A dependency is that the browsers used must either be Edge, Chrome, or Firefox to gain the full benefits of security from CSP being inforced client-side. <br>

 ### 6.2 Acronyms and abbreviations